Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 Java has 8 primitive data types, which are predefined, non-object types used to store simple values directly in memory.
 They are the building blocks for data manipulation in Java and are optimized for speed and memory efficiency.
 A primitive data type specifies the type of a variable and the kind of values it can hold.

-## Q. Why Java Has Primitive Types?
+## Q. Why Java Has Primitive Types❓

 * **Efficiency**: Primitive types are faster than objects since they store values directly in memory (no overhead like objects).